Petr Cech ice hockey: Goalkeeper comes out of retirement to sign for Guildford Phoenix | Goal.com

 Former Chelsea and Arsenal goalkeeper Petr Cech has decided to come out of retirement – but he's not returning to the football pitch.

-Instead, Cech has signed with semi-professional club Guildford Phoenix, for whom he will make his debut on Friday.
+Instead, Cech has signed with ice hockey team Guildford Phoenix, for whom he will make his debut on Friday.

 "I am delighted to have the opportunity to play with the Phoenix to get match experience," Cech said in a club press release.